 Fines for Speeding Over 30 MPH in Bradford County

-Speeding 30 mph over the limit is a criminal offense that can result in a fine up to $500.
+Although speeding 30 mph over the speed limit is not criminal, it can result in a fine up to $500.
 If you’re caught in a school or work zone, according to the Bradford County website, you can face a fine of up to double the initial fine amount.

 Other Consequences for Speeding Over 30 MPH in Bradford County